Dubai International Challenge 2019

 - Stringing: – Yonex, the Equipment Partner, will have a dedicated booth for racket stringing throughout the tournament.
 Players can also avail of good discounts on products on display at the sales counter.

-- Medical Facilities: – Medeor Hospital, the Medical Partner for the event will be present at the venue with adequate support in the form of Doctors, Para-medics and Ambulance.
+- Medical Facilities: – Dubai Sports Council have arranged a full fledged medical team for the event will be present at the venue with adequate support in the form of Doctors, Para-medics and Ambulance.

 3. Clothing Regulations

-We understand that this is an area where the local players require much assistance, being their first international tournament.
+We understand that this is an area where the local players require much assistance.
 Hence, we have given some simplified instructions and examples below.

 For further details, please refer to the BWF General Competition Regulations, sections 20-24 available from the BWF Statutes website: - BWF Statutes – GCR